 One "passport," many destinations

-Your ability to access those systems without logging in again lasts until you close your Web browser to log out.
-However, there is a two-hour idle time limit to help guard against unauthorized access to an unattended computer.
+After your initial sign in to the Online Passport, your ability to access systems without repeated login lasts until you logout, close your web browser, or reach a four-hour idle time limit to help guard against unauthorized access to an unattended computer.

-For your convenience, you can remain logged in via Online Passport for up to 12 hours at a time, provided you do not exceed the two-hour idle time limit.
+For your convenience, you can remain logged in via Online Passport for up to 12 hours at a time, provided you do not exceed the four-hour idle time limit.

 How do I reach the Online Passport login page?

 Other authenticated services will be added as the NU Online Passport project is expanded.
-These will include University Library resources and University-wide systems such as the Human Resources Information System, Student Enterprise System, and Blackboard Course Management System.
+These will include University Library resources and University-wide systems such as myHR, Student Enterprise System, and Canvas.